 Philip Moody, Artistic Director & Founder

-Dr. Philip Moody is the Artistic Director and Founder of CORO, a non-profit choral organization dedicated to enhancing choral music through education and performance.
-With CORO, he is the Director of Choral Studies for the CORO Choral Institute, conducts the CORO Vocal Artists, and the CCI High School Chorale.
-As a vocalist, he currently sings with professional choral ensembles in the United States, including Grammy®-nominated True Concord, and is a staff singer with the Cathedral of St. Philip of Atlanta.
-Recently, Dr. Moody has released CORO’s debut commercial recording, sang with True Concord for their commercial recording of new Stephen Paulus choral works, and has served as the Director of Choral Activities at Clayton State University and the Interim Associate Director of Choral Activities at University of Georgia.
+Dr. Philip Moody is the Artistic Director and Founder of CORO and Co-Director of the 3-Summer MM in Choral Conducting offered through CORO and Simpson College.
+He is the Artistic Director of the Des Moines Choral Festival, conducting the CORO Vocal Artists and the Festival Chorus and Orchestra.
+Dr. Moody is a bass/baritone hailed as “exceptional and vibrant, with good control and feeling.”
+He currently sings with professional choral ensembles in the United States, including GRAMMY®-nominated True Concord, and is a staff singer with the Cathedral of St. Philip of Atlanta.
+Dr. Moody’s discography includes over 20 commercial recordings inducing True Concord’s GRAMMY®-nominated recording of new Stephen Paulus choral works.
+He has served as Director of Choral Activities at Clayton State University and Associate Director of Choral Activities at University of Georgia.

 While earning his Doctorate of Musical Arts under Dr. Bruce Chamberlain, Dr. Moody was the winner of the 2011 ACDA graduate conducting competition, participated in the 2011 Conducting Masterclass with Helmuth Rilling at the Oregon Bach Festival, and was awarded both the Creative Achievement Award and the Outstanding Graduate Teaching Assistant Award in the College of Fine Arts at the University of Arizona.
-Prior to Tucson he lived in Houston where he sang professionally, taught in the choral department at Clear Brook High School, and was the Schissler Conducting Fellow at the Moores School of Music: University of Houston.
-As the orchestral conducting fellow at the Moores School of Music he was the Associate Conductor for the Moores Opera Center, both Assistant Conductor and Manager for the Moores School Orchestras, and received a Master of Music degree in orchestral and opera conducting.
+Prior to Tucson, he lived in Houston where he sang with Houston Grand Opera Chorus and was the Schissler Conducting Fellow at the Moores School of Music: University of Houston.
+As the orchestral conducting fellow there he was the Associate Conductor for the Moores Opera Center, both Assistant Conductor and Manager for the Moores School Orchestras, and received a Master of Music degree in orchestral and opera conducting.
 From the University of New Mexico he received two Master of Music degrees: one in conducting and one in voice and received his Bachelor of Music in Sacred Music/Voice from Saint Olaf College.
-His mentors include Helmuth Rilling, Bruce Chamberlain, Anton Armstrong, Brad Ellingboe, Richard Bado, and Franz Krager.
+His mentors include Helmuth Rilling, Bruce Chamberlain, Anton Armstrong, Bradley Ellingboe, Richard Bado, and Franz Krager.

 Dr. Moody is also an active conductor, adjudicator, and vocalist.
 He is routinely asked to participate in clinics for high school and college choral ensembles, adjudicate choral festivals, and conduct festival choirs.
 Dr. Moody was a co-founder of the professional male vocal ensemble Cantus, based in Minneapolis, where he sang with the ensemble and served as Co-Artistic Director; he has also served as Artistic Director of the Rivercross Theater Company in Northfield, MN.
-In Albuquerque, he conducted musical productions for the University of New Mexico Theater Department and Albuquerque Little Theater.
-As a vocalist, Mr. Moody has sung under such renowned conductors as Robert Shaw, Sir David Willcocks, Robert Spano, John Fiore, Phillipe Jordan, and Ole Kristian Ruud.
-He has performed with the choruses of Houston Grand Opera and Arizona Opera and performed several seasons with the Santa Fe Desert Chorale, Tucson Chamber Artists, Cantare Houston, and the Houston Chamber Choir; his discography includes 15 commercial recordings.
+He has sung for Robert Shaw, Sir David Willcocks, John Fiore, Robert Spano, Phillipe Jordan, and Ole Kristian Ruud; he has performed with The Saint Paul Chamber Orchestra, The Minnesota Orchestra, The Tucson Symphony Orchestra, Santa Fe Pro Musica, and The Santa Fe Symphony.
+Dr. Moody has performed with the choruses of Houston Grand Opera, Santa Fe Opera, Minnesota Opera, and Arizona Opera and performed several seasons with True Concord, Santa Fe Desert Chorale, Cantare Houston, and Houston Chamber Choir.

 Matthew Oltman, Associate Director